 Forgotten in an isolated Greek camp, young refugees have produced the Ritsona Kingdom Journal to remind the world they exist.

 Greece has stiffed its youth with a failed economy and a crumbling capital.
-But if you’re a self-starter thinking big, its capital is
+But if you’re a self-starter thinking big, Athens is

 alive with possibility.